emtee40/SurvivalManual-wiki/Kits.md

 * Signal
 * Miscellaneous

 Each category should contain items that allow you to sustain your basic needs.
-For example, water: you should have items that allow you to scoop up, draw up, soak up, or suck up water; something to gather rainwater, condensation, or perspiration; something to transport water; and something to purify or filter water.
+For example, water: you should have items that allow you to scoop up, draw up, soak up, or suck up water.
+Something to gather rainwater, condensation, or perspiration, something to transport water, and something to purify or filter water.
 Some examples of each category are as follows:

 ## Fire